Cosmological Evolution, Analytical Parametrization, and Dynamical Stability of a Bouncing Universe in Non-Minimal Kinetic Coupling Gravity: Bouncing cosmology behavior

 Another cosmological parameters that can describe the bouncing solution is the Hubble parameter.
-For this purpose, we can draw the Hubble parameter from the scale factor in terms of cosmic time, with the help of the mentioned numerical solution as a solid graph shown in Fig. \ref{fig2}.
+For this purpose, we can draw the Hubble parameter in terms of cosmic time as shown in Fig. \ref{fig2} with the numerical solution of the scale factor (Fig. \ref{fig1}).
 Therefore, Fig. \ref{fig2} shows us that the Hubble parameter passes from the contraction phase, $H < 0$, to the expansion phase, $H > 0$, with a positive slope, and we have the bouncing point ($H = 0$) between two phases.
-In other words, from the previous universe, the value of the Hubble parameter decreases exponentially, and then when the universe approaches its bounce point it start to negatively increase exponentially till it reach zero at the bounce point (still at quantum gravity), and there after increase exponentially during the inflationary phase, and then start decrease exponentially in power tail after the inflation.
-Therefore, we can obtain the calculated Hubble parameter from the adopted scale factor \eqref{sf1} as an explicit function in terms of cosmic time in the following form
+In other words, from the previous universe, the value of the Hubble parameter decreases exponentially, and then when the universe approaches its bounce point it begins to negatively increase exponentially till it reach zero at the bounce point (still at quantum gravity), and there after increase exponentially during the inflationary phase, and then start decrease exponentially in power tail after the inflation.
+Thus, as a general physical interpretation, Fig. 2 represents a bouncing cosmology model, where the universe, instead of starting with a singularity, first contracts to its minimum volume, then, passing a critical point (bounce), begins an expansion phase.
+This type of graph provides evidence for the existence of quantum dynamical transitions and the elimination of classical singularities.
+Also, the pre-bounce and post-bounce fluctuations are related to the behavior of energy density, pressure, and the mechanisms of the fundamental fields.

+One of the important tools for identifying and analyzing the early turbulent period in bouncing cosmology is to study the behavior of quantity $\frac{1}{aH}$.
+The behavior of this quantity during different stages (contraction, bounce, and expansion) provides information about how turbulence grows and evolves.
+This analysis improves our understanding of the early stages of the universe, so we plot the variation of $\frac{1}{aH}$ with respect to cosmic time as shown in Fig. \ref{inverseaH}.
+The important features in graph \ref{inverseaH} are as follows: \begin{itemize} \item \textbf{Before the Bounce ($t < 0$):} $\frac{1}{aH}$ decreases as the universe contracts. \item \textbf{At the Bounce ($t = 0$):} The Hubble parameter $H$ approaches zero, causing an instantaneous divergence of $\frac{1}{aH}$. \item \textbf{After the Bounce ($t > 0$):} $\frac{1}{aH}$ increases as the universe expands. \end{itemize}

+From this pattern, we can see that our universe is transitioning from a state of contraction to expansion.

+Now, we want to fit the numerical solution of Fig. \ref{fig1} by an exponential function that is an appropriate descriptor based on the principles of the early universe.
+Therefore, the following exponential function is introduced for the scale factor in the form